Brunswick County, North Carolina

-Brunswick County is the southernmost county in the U.S. state of North Carolina.
+Brunswick County is a county located in the U.S. state of North Carolina.
+It is the southernmost county in the state.
 As of the 2020 census, the population was 136,693.
 Its population was only 73,143 in 2000, making it one of the fastest-growing counties in the state.
 With a nominal growth rate of approximately 47% in ten years, much of the growth is centered in the eastern section of the county in the suburbs of Wilmington such as Leland, Belville and Southport.
-A 2019 estimated population of 142,820 makes Brunswick the fourth-fastest-growing county in the country.
 The county seat is Bolivia, which at a population of around 150 people is among the least populous county seats in the state.

-Brunswick County is included in the Myrtle Beach-Conway-North Myrtle Beach, SC-NC Metropolitan Statistical Area.
-It was formerly part of the Wilmington, NC Metropolitan Statistical Area.
-Brunswick County and Wilmington area leaders disputed the change, but unsuccessfully.
+Brunswick County is part of the Wilmington, NC Metropolitan Statistical Area.
+From 2013 to 2023, the county was part of the Myrtle Beach-Conway-North Myrtle Beach, SC Metropolitan Statistical Area.
+During that time, Brunswick County and Wilmington area leaders disputed the change, including many government leaders like Senator Richard Burr.
+Ultimately, their efforts were a success because the county was added back into the MSA after a 2023 realignment.

 Much of the economy of the county is built around tourism, with beach communities lying along the south-facing beaches past Cape Fear such as Bald Head Island (the southernmost point of North Carolina) and Oak Island being popular destinations.
 Calabash, on the border of South Carolina, is renowned for its fried seafood, with "Calabash-style" restaurants dotting the region.
-The proximity to EUE/Screen Gems Studios in nearby Wilmington has made Brunswick County a popular filming location for many movies and TV shows.
+The proximity to Cinespace Wilmington in nearby Wilmington has made Brunswick County a popular filming location for many movies and TV shows.

 History

 The county was formed in 1764 from parts of Bladen County and New Hanover County.
-It was named for the colonial port of Brunswick Town (now in ruins) which itself was named for Duchy of Brunswick-Lüneburg; at the time held by the British kings of the House of Hanover.
+It was named for the colonial port of Brunswick Town, which itself was named for George I, the King of England and Duke of Brunswick.

+Following the destruction of Brunswick Town during the American Revolutionary War, the southern portion of the county increased in population, with the town of Smithville being incorporated in 1805.
+Three years later it was designated the county seat.
+During the antebellum era, Brunswick experienced some growth.
+The slave labor force increased to serve plantations in their production of naval stores, corn, cotton, and rice; by 1860 over 44 percent of the county's population were slaves.
+During the American Civil War, forces of the Confederate State of America erected Fort Anderson near the ruins of Brunswick Town to defend against federal attacks on the Cape Fear River and the Port of Wilmington.
+Brunswick County did not experience much growth in the latter half of the 19th century.
+Smithville was renamed Southport in 1887.
+Beginning in the 1930s, development along the county's beaches occurred, and between 1955 and 1975, six communities on the county's barrier islands were incorporated.